X

 Q. Can my cataract come back or can I develop a cataract after a lens implant?

 A. No, once a cataract has been removed, it cannot return.
 Implant lenses do not cloud over like human lenses do.
 However, over time patients may complain that their vision has once again become cloudy.
-This fairly common condition which may occur with any type of IOL, is known as posterior capsular opacification or “PCO.”
-Some doctors refer to it as a “secondary cataract” because the visual symptoms are similiar to a cataract.
-If the PCO becomes bothersome, we can clear it away with a simple laser procedure performed in the office.
+This fairly common condition which may occur with any type of IOL, is known as a Posterior Capsular Opacification (PCO).
+If the PCO becomes bothersome, we can perform with a simple in office laser procedure called a YAG Capsulotomy.
+This procedure is covered by insurance and is a one-time fix.

 Q. Does lens implant surgery hurt?